DocKai15/dockai15.github.io/_posts/2025-07-28-the-keyboard.md

 ## Why?

-I decided to build an ergonomic mechanical keyboard for several key reasons.
-First of all, it's a great place to begin learning concepts like PCB, CAD, and firmware design.
-A build from scratch uses all three skills without requiring a high level of expertise.
-Second, I believe ergonomic design allows engineers to dispel limiting design conventions in search of better, more creative solutions.
-Especially within the world of computer accessories, many designs (mice, keyboards, etc.) are built a certain way simply because they satisfy our image of what a "keyboard" or "mouse" ought to be.
+I chose to build an ergonomic mechanical keyboard for a few reasons.
+First, it’s a great way to learn fundamental concepts like PCB design, CAD, and firmware.
+From start to finish, you get hands-on experience in all three areas without needing deep expertise.
+Second, many computer accessories (like mice and keyboards) follow design conventions simply because it’s what we’re used to.
+Going ergonomic is an opportunity to break those habits and explore better, more creative solutions.

 ## How?

-In order to explain the process of building a mechanical keyboard, I must first go over its necessary parts.
-Please note that the image below is just the left half of splitty, my keyboard.
+To explain my build process, I must first go over the main components.
+The image below is just the left half of splitty.

 <img src="/images/exploded-design.png" alt="An exploded version of my keyboard design">

-1. The PCB: Acts like the skeleton of the keyboard-- It provides a physical base and all the necessary connections for each component.
+1. The PCB: The skeleton of the keyboard: It provides a physical base and all the necessary connections for each component.
-2. The Microcontroller: Acts like the brain of the keyboard-- It receives, processes, and sends all signals to the computer.
+2. The Microcontroller: The brain of the keyboard: It receives, processes, and sends all signals to the computer.
 3. The Case and Plate: Provide a home for the working components of the keyboard.
 The case houses the PCB while the plate holds each switch in place.
-4. Switches and Keycaps: Provide the literal means of typing and a major component of the keyboard's aesthetic.
+4. Switches and Keycaps: Provide the interface and a major component of the keyboard's aesthetic.

-These key components allow for the simplest possible keyboard functionality.
+These key components allow for simple keyboard functionality.
 However, there are some features I'd like to include that require some extra thought:

 - Fully Wireless: Requires a microcontroller with bluetooth functionality and a battery.
 Also requires a firmware that can handle bluetooth communication.
 - Split Keyboard: Requires mirrored PCBs, plates, cases and two microcontrollers/batteries.